CPH Bioscience PhD defenses

 Copenhagen Bioscience Snapshots

-We ran four Copenhagen Bioscience Snapshot events in 2022, and hosted a total of ten presenters.
-The last event was with Hana Polasek-Sedlackova, Jan-Erik Messling and Mette Agger.
-Copenhagen Bioscience Snapshots are series of seminar events organized by Copenhagen Bioscience PhD students.
+The most recent Copenhagen Bioscience Snapshot took place on Nov 9 at Panum, with a talk by Patrick Bryant.
+Copenhagen Bioscience Snapshots are series of seminar events organized by Copenhagen Bioscience PhD students since 2019.
 Find more information about past and upcoming Snapshots on the Seminars page.